eraffaelli/oneshotrpg/content/blog/creating-the-characters/gameplay-and-narrative-goals.md

 Like differing backgrounds, characters in One Shot RPG should differ in personality.
 Designing each character to have a unique personality leads to them feeling like a unique individual.
 Characters can have overlapping personality traits, but each should have their own quirks and facets that set them apart.

 Player characters should be varied, but they should all fit in with each other and get along as a group.
-They don’t have to see eye to eye--and shouldn’t, as opposing opinions can lead to interesting conflict--but the characters shouldn't hate each other.
+They don’t have to see eye to eye---and shouldn’t, as opposing opinions can lead to interesting conflict---but the characters shouldn't hate each other.
 The party shouldn't descend into a non-functioning, chaotic mess.
 A character who never follows orders and gets the party into terrible situations isn’t fun to have in the group.
 A character who _occassionally_ doesn’t follow orders which causes trouble for the group is much more interesting and fun to play.

 ### Keeping it Fresh